Discover Jesus \ Events \The Farewell Discourse

 Next, he told them that the time had come when he would no longer be with them.
 He was going to a place where they could not follow just then; they had to wait until their work on earth was finished, and then he would receive them there, just as the heavenly Father was going to receive him very soon.

 Jesus told the eleven apostles that he wished to give them a new commandment that would define how they were to love one another.
-He reminded them of the commandment that said "love one another even as you love yourself."
+He reminded them of the commandment which directs that you love one another; that you love your neighbor even as yourself.
 But then he said that he wanted them to go further than even that sincere devotion for one another.
 He wanted them to "love one another even as I have loved you.
 And by this will all men know that you are my disciples if you thus love one another."

 He continued by telling them that this new commandment was not meant to be a burden; instead this new commandment would bring them great joy and pleasure.
 He said that he was about to experience supreme joy through the trials that he was about to undergo; that even though he would endure outward sorrow, that the bestowal of his sincere affection upon them and all other mortals was a great joy for him.